Parents & NLP Students

 The first part of the challenge involves the mastery of elementary math skills.
 Students are given worksheets on individual math sills and take timed exams.
 Once the student has mastered the specific skill in an allotted time, they advance to the next skill level.
 The goal is for the entire class to master each level and advance through all the required skills.
 STAAR scores are used to determine program effectiveness and to benchmark the students’ level of performance for the following year.

 Throughout the school year, Neighborhood Longhorns participants are recognized for their academic achievement at awards sessions held at each participating school.
-Students who meet or surpass all the requirements for the entire school year are awarded a $100 scholarship award that is placed in a savings account until the student graduates from high school.
+Students who meet or surpass all the requirements for the entire school year are awarded a $100 scholarship award that is placed in an endowment until the student graduates from high school.

 Students are eligible for a scholarship based on the following criteria: